Best UK Universities For Anthropology in 2025/2026

 University of Cambridge offers a distinguished anthropology programme, solidifying its reputation as one of the foremost academic institutions globally.
 With a rich history and commitment to scholarly excellence, Cambridge provides an exceptional environment for students embarking on the study of anthropology.

 The Department of Social Anthropology at Cambridge is known for its comprehensive curriculum, covering cultural, social, and biological aspects of human societies.
-Under the guidance of esteemed faculty members, students delve into the complexities of anthropological research, benefitting from the university’s long-standing tradition of intellectual rigour.
+Under the guidance of esteemed faculty members, students examine the complexities of anthropological research, benefitting from the university’s long-standing tradition of intellectual rigour.

 • MRes in Social Anthropology